Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Trump is the only politician I've ever seen in my lifetime, age in reverse.

-The guy looks better to be a good one.
+The guy looks better to me.

 I know.